 Jul012025

-Prior to the beginning note of the first album track featured Western Stars.
-Springsteen harnesses the visual landscape and oratory power afforded him as co-director.
-His voiceover guides the camera to the stage – to give the viewer a moment behind the mic – before flying into the rafters.
+Before the first note of the first album track featured in Western Stars, Springsteen harnesses the visual landscape and oratory power afforded to him as co-director.
+His voiceover guides the camera to the stage—to give the viewer a moment behind the mic—before flying into the rafters.
 The title card rolls.
-The first plucked melody twangs not from Bruce’s big cherry red country guitar, but from the spritely banjo played by one of his assembled cadre of musicians.
-The attention to detail, the intermingling of visual language and refined song arrangements, form the firmament of Western Stars.
+The first plucked melody twangs not from Bruce’s big cherry-red country guitar but from the sprightly banjo played by one of his assembled cadre of musicians.
+The attentive intermingling of visual language and refined song arrangements forms the firmament of Western Stars.

-Despite the earnestness and concentrated effort on display in Western Stars, one might be forgiven for thinking that it is the peak of bland Boomer idealism and artistic excess.
+Despite the earnestness and concentrated effort on display, one might be forgiven for thinking Western Stars is the peak of bland boomer idealism and artistic excess.
 The film is mostly shot in the barn of one of the last remaining septuagenarian rock superstars, complete with a 30-piece orchestra, background singers, banjo players, percussion, and occasional boisterous brass.
-The songs themselves are supplemented by sweeping drone shots of horses roaming free in the vast expanses of the California desert.
-Sonically, these sequences are buttressed by a yearning, cinematic orchestral score composed by Springsteen, and an unseen session orchestra – likely utilizing a synthetic secret or two.
-Not satisfied, Springsteen adds an additional layer of ornateness by including carefully articulated voiceovers to give context for each song; he underscores the thematic corollaries to his previous work, and to the work of his California pop idols.
-Sometimes Springsteen delivers monologues directly to the camera, exercising muscles and sensibilities he honed on the Broadway stage.
-As such, a certain largesse, and a shimmering illusory exceptionalism of the Great American West are very present.
-Some viewers might find this wrought presentation to amount to too much finery and too little substance.
+The songs are supplemented by sweeping drone shots of horses roaming free in the vast California desert.
+These sequences are buttressed by a yearning, cinematic orchestral score composed by Springsteen and an unseen session orchestra—likely bolstered by a synthetic secret or two.
+Not satisfied, Springsteen adds further ornateness through carefully articulated voiceovers that contextualize each song, drawing thematic corollaries to his previous work and to his California pop idols.
+He delivers monologues directly to the camera, exercising muscles honed on the Broadway stage.
+As such, a certain largesse—and the glistening illusory exceptionalism of the Great American West—are unmistakably present.
+Some viewers might find this amount to too much finery, too little substance.

 PLAYBOY: Angela Davis claims that those who would revoke her teaching credentials on ideological grounds are actually discriminating against her because she's black.
 Do you think there's any truth in that?